sythanhho/quotes/index.md

 > - Alan Turing
 >"We can only see a short distance ahead, but we can see plenty there that needs to be done."
 > - Dr. Robert Schuller
 >"Tough times never last, but tough people do."
+> - Ernest Hemingway
+>"The world breaks everyone, and afterward, many are strong at the broken places."